Yang Kyoungjong: Legacy

 The story of Yang was the basis for the 2011 South Korean film My Way.
-The movie follows two characters, a Korean boy named Jun-shik (played by Shin Sang-yeob) and his Japanese pal Tatsuo (played by Sung Yoo-bin).
+The movie follows two characters, a Korean boy named Jun-shik (played by Shin Sang-yeob) and his Japanese friend Tatsuo (played by Sung Yoo-bin).
 At the time it was billed as the "most expensive Korean film ever", with a budget of around $23 million.

 In 2018, a city councillor in St. John's, Newfoundland, used the story of Yang as the basis for an online ad promoting her real estate business, which caused backlash.